MohamedAbouzid1/californiaHousePricing/README.md

-# California House Pricing - Machine Learning Project
+# California House Pricing - ML Project

 This project focuses on predicting California house prices using a linear regression model.
 The dataset used is the California housing dataset, which contains information on housing prices along with demographic and geographic data.